• appointment@healthcheckbox.com

 Description

-A leading cause of death in the United States, heart attack, affects practically all genders and ethnic groups, as people consuming fast food and processed food is on the rise.
+A leading cause of death in the world, heart attack, affects practically all genders and ethnic groups, as people consuming fast food and processed food is on the rise.
 According to statistical data, roughly 1 in 5 people suffers a myocardial bridge.
 This is an exceptional inborn abnormality of the coronary vessels.
 When a segment or part of the coronary artery travels into the heart muscle rather than on the surface of the heart muscle (myocardium), this causes myocardial bridging.

-Normally myocardial bridging is not known to cause any harm, but when the heart is devoid of the oxygen it needs, then one can experience chest pain (angina) and blood loss (ischemia).
+Normally, myocardial bridging is not known to cause any harm, but when the heart is devoid of the oxygen it needs. then one can experience chest pain (angina) and blood loss (ischemia).
 Treatment options for such people can vary depending on the severity of signs and symptoms, which include medicines and surgery in case of emergency or severe case of myocardial bridge.

 Causes of Myocardial Bridge

-• Family history.
+• Family history

 • Inflammatory diseases like vasculitis cause the inflammation of blood vessels and damage them ultimately.